-You have a life and we recognize that.
-At UFV you have options that help you balance your life with your education and career ambitions.
-You can personalize your education to meet your needs and earn the ECE certificate and the ECE diploma.
-As a UFV student, you can take our three-semester certificate program in ECE and if you want to continue your studies, you can earn your ECE diploma with a choice of two specialty options that cover special needs and infancy.
-Diploma courses can be taken in the evenings (except for the practicum).
-This will give you the option of completing it on a full- or part-time basis.
-As a graduate of the certificate or diploma program, you can then “ladder” into UFV’s Child and Youth Care bachelor’s degree program.
+As a UFV student, you can complete the ECE program part-time.
+You can earn your ECE diploma with a choice of two specialty options that cover special needs and infancy.
+Diploma courses can be taken in the afternoon and evenings (except for the practicum) over a year.
+As a graduate of the diploma program, you can then “ladder” into UFV’s Child and Youth Care bachelor’s degree program, if desired.

 The provincial publication Competencies in Early Childhood Education is available in the UFV bookstore and library and is recommended reading if you’re thinking of taking this program.
 Our ECE program meets the licensing requirements of the Provincial Community Care Facilities Licensing Board and is based on the provincial curriculum.

 What do I need to get in?

 To study in this program, you must be at least 19 years of age.
 You must have first completed the ECE certificate in order to apply for the diploma.
 To complete practicum, you must also be able to provide your own transportation to field sites.
 When you apply, you’ll be required to meet the English requirements.
 There are many ways to meet this requirement.
-One of the requirements for example is to have completed English 12 in high school with a C+ or better.
-If you did not meet that requirement there are many other ways you can meet it.
+One of the ways, for example, is to have completed English 12 in high school with a C+ or better.
+If you do not meet that requirement, there are many other ways you can meet it.
 Please review the UFV calendar to find out how.
 You’ll then be asked to attend an orientation meeting and interview.
-You can also contact the Department Advisor.
+You can also contact the department advisor.